spotify/fmt-maven-plugin/README.md

 `style` sets the formatter style to be _google_ or _aosp_.
 By default this is 'google'.
 Projects using Android conventions may prefer `aosp`.

+`exportCompilerPackages` exports the `javac` packages needed from the `jdk.compiler` for the [google-java-format](https://github.com/google/google-java-format#jdk-16) to work with JDK 16+ with using additional JVM arguments to Maven.

 example:
 ```xml
 <build>